 How can I tell if my landscape needs a retaining wall?

 Retaining walls are often a solution for dealing with erosion on sloping ground.
-Walls are also often used for terracing, as leaving soil exposed to the elements for extended time will usually result in the terrace disappearing and leaving a steeper slope, gradually eroding.
+Walls are also often used for terracing, as leaving soil exposed to the elements for an extended time will usually result in the terrace disappearing and leaving a steeper slope, gradually eroding.

 From what materials are retaining walls constructed?

-Decades ago, retaining walls were primarily made from four materials: wood, poured concrete, concrete-block, and natural stone.
+Decades ago, retaining walls were primarily made from four materials: wood, poured concrete, concrete block, and natural stone.

 Wood wall material is typically salvaged from railroad cross ties or treated lumber.
 Though wood is functional and plentiful, the effect of wood anti-rot treatments raise environmental concerns and the longevity of wood walls is short compared to other types.

 Unlike wood walls, poured concrete walls lack an inherent aesthetic appeal, though this can be improved with the addition of veneers.
-The lateral strength of poured concrete walls is critically dependent upon proper construction, so the effectiveness of these walls can be illusionary.
+The lateral strength of the poured concrete walls is critically dependent upon proper construction, so the effectiveness of these walls can be illusionary.